dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 But the third column looks very different.
 In this case I've targetted `net8.0-windows10.0.19041.0`, the oldest Windows version for which Rx offers support on .NET 6.0 and later.
 Rx has decided that since it is able to provide Windows Forms and WPF support for that target, it _will_ provide it, even though nothing in my code actually uses it.

 In the framework-dependent row it makes only a small difference (because the copy of `System.Reactive.dll` we get is a little larger).
-But that's misleading: the resulting executable will now required host systems to have not just the basic .NET 8.0 runtime installed, but also the optional Windows Desktop components.
+But that's misleading: the resulting executable will now require host systems to have not just the basic .NET 8.0 runtime installed, but also the optional Windows Desktop components.
 So unless the target machine already has that installed, I will in fact have a larger install to perform.

 The self-contained deployment is the worst.
 It has roughly doubled in size—it is 90MB larger!
 And for absolutely no change in behaviour.
 I compiled exactly the same code for the last two columns, it's just that in the 18362 column I chose a target runtime that would prevent Rx from trying to offer the Windows Forms and WPF support that I'm not using.